Occult studies and meditation

 We also review H. P. Blavatsky's master-works which should form part of any serious student's occult library.
 We may add that we know of no other occultist who has revealed more Truth in the last few centuries than Blavatsky.
 The fact that she was mostly surrounded by a host of half-baked idiots who barely comprehended her greatness in no way detracts from the sublimity of her revelations.
 Nor should our regard for her be taken as an endorsement of the Theosophical Society.
 For, with a few notable exceptions, such as Geoffrey Hodson and G. R. S. Mead, many of her followers and imitators, both past and present, have largely distorted, misrepresented and misinterpreted the ancient Wisdom she laboured so hard to reveal in favour of their own, fanciful speculations.
 One modern exception is David Pratt, whose excellent website of Theosophical teachings and illuminating articles we recommend on our Wisdom on the Web page.
 We don't know Mr Pratt personally, but heartily respect and support his obvious dedication to the wider dissemination of the Ancient Wisdom.

-Finally, we recommend the study of the Bible (in the King James version), the Apocrypha and the sacred books of the East such as the Vedas, Upanishads, Tao-te Ching and the classical writings of Confucius.
+Finally, we recommend the study of the Bible (in the King James version ONLY), the Apocrypha and the sacred books of the East such as the Vedas, the Upanishads, and the classical writings of ancient China.
 It is a sad fact that many seekers have little or no idea of the occult knowledge and ancient wisdom concealed in the Bible and other sacred texts.
 We say 'concealed' for none of this knowledge is openly stated, but always under the cloak of allegory, symbolism and parable, as you can read in John Temple's article on the hidden wisdom in the Bible.
 A literal reading of the Bible can reveal nothing but the dead letter and has given rise to a host of nonsensical interpretations which would shame a child of four.
 That the Fathers of the early Christian Church were well aware of this is shown by the testimony of the 2nd Century theologian, Origen, who wrote:

 "What man of sense will agree with the statement that the first, second and third days in which the evening and the morning are named, were without sun, moon and stars, and the first day without a heaven?
 What man is found such an idiot as to suppose that God planted trees in Paradise like a common gardener?
 I believe that every man must hold these things for images, under which the hidden sense lies concealed."